Toulouse Wine

 Exploring Wines From Around Toulouse

 Visiting Toulouse as part of a wine tour?
 Or maybe you’re based in the city and plan on arranging a trip to the countryside?
-50 km northeast of Toulouse you’ll find the vineyards of the Gaillac region.
+Here are two of the closest vineyards you must visit:

 With fields of grapes running along the river Tarn and around the medieval towns of Cordes-sur-Ciel and Albi, these vineyards are set in idyllic surroundings and make for a wonderful day out.

-Visit the Vins de Gaillac website to learn about the 2,000-year history of wine production in this area and check for regular events, such as wine festivals, held annually within the wineries.
+Visit the Vins de Gaillac website to learn about the 2,000-year history of wine production in the area and check for regular events, such as wine festivals, held annually within the wineries.
 Learn about the gaillacoise, the ancestral way that winemakers in this region make delicious, sparkling wines.

 Fronton wines can be made in a variety of styles, from light and fruity to full-bodied reds with strong tannic flavors – and don’t forget the crisp, dry rosé!